hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 ### IV.
 Pipe Friction Estimation Procedure

-The bulk velocity (V) will depend on the daily mass flow rate and the pipe diameter (D) selected.
-The final value of V can be optimized to give the lowest capital investment and operating cost with due consideration of future demands or possible system expansion.
+The bulk velocity (v) will depend on the daily mass flow rate and the pipe diameter (D) selected.
+The final value of v can be optimized to give the lowest capital investment and operating cost with due consideration of future demands or possible system expansion.